 The risk for tornado damage cannot be quantified.
 Tornados, by their nature, strike in no predictable pattern.
-The storms manifest during certain storm conditions, but the land strike and travel pattern cannot be predetermined.
+The storms manifest during certain weather conditions, but the land strike and travel pattern cannot be predetermined.
 Tornados are a common risk in all communities in the rural portions of the Midwest.

 Flooding has occurred from time to time and is more predictable in nature.
-Storms with rapid onset of high volumes of rain cause water levels to rise quickly.
+Storms with the rapid onset of high volumes of rain cause water levels to rise quickly.
 There are several low-lying areas of the City that are subject to potential flooding and are categorized as flood plain.
-The City has made every effort to limit construction in these areas and successfully completed a flood plain buy-out program to move residents out of high risk areas.
+The City has made every effort to limit construction in these areas and successfully completed a flood plain buy-out program to move a number of households out of the high risk areas.